MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nf-ks-kspublishdeviceprofile.md

 ## -returns

 Camera profile information will only be associated with the <b>KSCATEGORY_VIDEO_CAMERA</b> interface category.
 Any filter factory created without this interface category and attempting to register a camera profile will result in this API returning a <b>STATUS_INVALID_PARAMETER</b>.

 ## -remarks

 This API will be called repeatedly for each profile the camera driver supports.
 Each call may have different set of concurrency and data range information.
 The <b>ProfileId</b> field of the <b>KSCAMERA_PROFILE_INFO</b> must be unique.
-If the same <b>ProfileId</b> is used and the content of the profile information is different, the subsequent call will overwrite the earlier profile information.</p>
+If the same <b>ProfileId</b> is used and the content of the profile information is different, the subsequent call will overwrite the earlier profile information.